7ooL/api_infinitude/README.md

 I'm writing my own home automation program and tieing in the HVAC system is just one piece.
 I wasn't able to do all that i wanted using the current Infinitude API.

 # Example
-Setting away profile for 15 minutes in future
+Setting away profile to hold for 15 minutes into the future
 ```python
 zone=0
 dt = datetime.datetime.now()